 - Laugavegur – This little scenic street is full of window-shopping, cafes, and bars.
 Along the way, turn down side streets for urban art.

-Board plane.
+Then, board the plane.
 Look wistfully out the window.
 Shed a tear or two.